laurosilvacom/awesomecheatsheets/content/Build-Custom-CLI-Tooling-with-oclif-and-TypeScript/03-parse-flags-and-args-in-node-js-clis-with-oclif-and-typescript.md

 ## Personal Take

-🔥multiple arguments are fine but when they are different types, that's when you get into issues.
+- Multiple arguments are fine but when they are different types, that's when you get into issues.
 - A good rule of thumb: is 1 type of argument is fine, 2 types are very suspect, and 3 are never good.

 ## Additional Resources